 If you or a loved one has sustained a serious injury in a Boston business slip-and-fall accident, you should speak to a personal injury lawyer about filing a compensation claim.
 After taking on your case, the attorneys at our law firm will thoroughly investigate the incident, determine all liable parties, and help you pursue the financial damages you’re entitled to.

-The attorneys at Jason Stone Injury Lawyers specialize in handling business slip-and-fall accident claims.
+The attorneys at Jason Stone Injury Lawyers specialize in handling business slip-and-fall at a business accident claims.
 We have over 20 years of experience advocating for the legal rights of Boston residents, and we are prepared to take your case to trial if necessary.

 The lawyers at our firm work on a contingency fee basis, which means you pay absolutely nothing out of pocket.
 Not to mention that your initial consultation with us is free, with No Obligation, Just Information®.
 Schedule an appointment with us by calling 800-577-5188 or filling out the online form.